Jacqueline Hellyer - Monday, April 11, 2022

 wrong, good or bad.
 In intimate relationships in particular, people too often require the other person to make them feel good.
 They get into the relationship

-through their own sense of lack... read more
+through their own sense of lack and needing the other to make them feel... read more

 There are some old sexual myths of men being “naturally promiscuous” to sow their seed, and women being “naturally monogamous” because it’s “natural”